nonprofit marketing planDoes your nonprofit’s marketing plan feel like it’s driving results or just keeping you busy?

-You see, marketing is a cycle of execution, analysis, and tweaking.
+It’s a cycle of execution, analysis, and refinement.

 How much money do you need to raise?
 How many new donors do you need?